privacyidea/privacyidea/doc/policies/enrollment.rst

 Limit the maximum number of tokens per user in this realm.

+There are also token type specific policies to limit the number of tokens of a specific token type, that a user is allowed to have assigned.

 .. note:: If you do not set this action, a user may have unlimited tokens assigned.